letsandrade/letsandrade/README.md

 👋 Hey there!
-I'm Leticia, but you can call me Lets 🚀\
+I'm Leticia, but you can call me Let 🚀\
 I'm a Junior Full-Stack Web Developer based in Brazil 🇧🇷, driven by a love for learning and crafting meaningful web experiences.
 I’m always improving, and I’m passionate about working with modern technologies to build projects that are simple, fast, and user-friendly.
 If you're into all things code, technology, and UX—you're in the right place!

 💡 A Bit About Me\